 David is the owner and General Manager of the Pemberton Valley Lodge in Pemberton, BC.
 He has over 30 years of experience in the tourism industry and has opened four hotel properties in western Canada and operated his own Adventure Travel business in British Columbia and Alberta for 10 years.
 David was elected to Council for the Village of Pemberton in 2005, serving a three-year term which also included Acting Mayor.
 He has served as a Director of the BC Chamber of Commerce, Chair, Vancouver Coast & Mountains Tourism Region, and Founder & Chair of Tourism Pemberton and the President of the Pemberton Regional Airport Authority.
 David served a 2-year term as President & Chair of the BC Hotel Association and currently is serving as Director

-Eda is currently the General Manager at the Pacific Gateway Hotel at Vancouver Airport.
+Eda is currently the General Manager at Inn at Laurel Point.
 Eda started her career with Delta Hotels; for over 20 years she has worked in both Alberta and BC in Calgary, Victoria, Whistler, Sun Peaks and the Lower Mainland.
 Having completed the diploma program at SAIT in Calgary followed by leadership courses at the University of Guelph, Eda recently completed her degree in Hospitality Management in the Executive Cohort at VCC.
 Her industry and community involvement has included various committees, serving as a Board member for Tourism Sun Peaks, a Director with the 2012 Burnaby Senior Games and Chair of Tourism Richmond.
 Eda has been on the go2HR Board since 2011 and has served as the Chair of the Finance Committee, Chair and Past Chair.

 Jeff is a dynamic leader and communicator with extensive experience in government relations, strategic communications, and association management.
 As Executive Director of ABLE BC, Jeff advocates for BC’s multi-billion-dollar private liquor industry, including liquor stores, neighbourhood pubs, bars, nightclubs, and hotels.
 Initially from New Brunswick, Jeff spent a decade working in Ottawa as senior staff to several Members of Parliament before moving to BC in 2014.
 He is currently the Chair of the Coalition of BC Businesses and Vice Chair of the BC Hospitality Foundation.